joseym/li3_hierarchy/README.md

 {block:}
 ~~~

-> Ok, I realize this is a painfully simple example but I hope it gets the point across
+> Ok, I realize this is a painfully simple example but I hope it gets the point across.

-If you ever have a need to modify a small section of one page for another just extend the original page and change the necessary block.
+This becomes especially useful when dealing with large, complicated project, when certain pages only modify a section or two.

+## Some Notes
+1. This project currently uses like formatting of many "PHP Template Engines", but is not, in fact, a template engine itself.
+You would go about every other lithium layout/view effort exactly as before.
+This project only attempts to meet a need to offer more power to the rendering method of views.
+2. The current formatting isn't set in stone, as this project is in its infancy it is subject to change dramatically.